 As many noted in the Times piece, the law doesn’t change two people’s feelings about each other.
 I agree.
 But in our imperfect system, laws are the imperfect means we have to gain crucial recognition of our rights, our dignities, and our truths.
 One of the most difficult struggles for LGBT folks has been to bring the truth of our lives out from a culturally-imposed darkness into light.
 If being in a long-term relationship with one person is what we want, I can’t think of anything more queer than getting married—to have an event everyone unequivocally understands to be a “wedding,” by the light of day in front of our families, friends, and communities.

 The first rule of improv comedy comes to mind here: you can respond to your scene partner with Yes, and… (adding to what’s been said) or Yes, but… (changing the direction of what’s been said), but you can’t say No. No brings the scene to a stand-still, extinguishing all potential life.

 We don’t have to say “I do” to marriage, whether we’re gay, straight, or otherwise.
 But taking the position of “I don’t” actually stops movement, evolution, and queerness from flourishing.

 Copyright Mark O'Connell, LCSW

-Excerpted from Mark O'Connell's forthcoming book Modern Brides & Modern Grooms: A Guide to Planning Straight, Gay, and Other 21st Century Weddings, from Skyhorse.
+Adapted from Mark O'Connell's book Modern Brides & Modern Grooms: A Guide to Planning Straight, Gay, and Other Nontraditional 21st Century Weddings, (Skyhorse, Nov.
+4, 2014).